-Emmanuel also offers an online and blended version of this program, which requires students to complete the same coursework and participate in a final capstone project.
-It can be taken completely online and is designed for students who live outside of the Boston area but are still interested in Emmanuel's comprehensive program.
+Emmanuel also offers online and blended versions of this program, which require students to complete the same coursework and participate in a final capstone project.
+The program can be taken completely online and is designed for students who live outside of the Boston area but are still interested in Emmanuel's comprehensive program.

-Boston University (BU) was established in 1839 as a biblical school and today serves over 32,500 students annually.
-BU consists of 17 schools and colleges and offers around 250 areas of study, including human resources management.
+Boston University (BU) was established in 1839 as a biblical school and today serves more than 33,000 students annually.
+BU consists of 17 schools and colleges and offers around 300 areas of study, including human resources management.
 Through the Administrative Sciences Department, students can earn a master's degree in human resources that will provide them with a strong foundation to work in the global business environment.

 Master of Science in Human Resources Management

 BU's master's program in human resources management focuses on the global community and prepares students to become critical and analytic thinkers in the fast-paced and changing international business world.
 This is a 48-credit program that requires students take a handful of core courses and several specialty classes, as well as one additional, four-credit administrative sciences upper-level course.
 Core classes include financial concepts, project management, international business, economics and cultures and market research.
 Students take 16 credits of specialty coursework, including enterprise risk management and risk planning, management of employees, professionals and teams and new product development.